autoloadnextpost/auto-load-next-post/Themes-Supported.md

-# Theme Presets
+# Theme Supported

-This file **will** contain a table of verfied themes that will be updated from time to time with the help of the community and theme developers.
+This file **will** contain a table of verfied themes that Auto Load Next Post supports and will be updated from time to time with the help of the community and theme developers.

 > [More information](https://github.com/seb86/Auto-Load-Next-Post/issues/63)